Active Transportation Advisory Committee

 To view previous meeting video, click on the link below and scroll down to "Government Meeting Archives"

 The Active Transportation Advisory Committee formally known as The Sidewalk and Trails Task Force, also formally known as The Sidewalk and Trails Advisory Committee, was created by Resolution 71-01 on June 5, 2001.
 At the July 15, 2003 City Council Meeting Resolution 102-03 was passed changing the name of the committee to "Sidewalk and Trails Task Force".
 At the August 3, 2010 City Council Meeting Ordinance 5343 was passed changing the name of the committee to "Active Transportation Advisory Committee".
 Ordinance 5963 passed on April 4, 2017 amending the ordinance to expand the scope of the committee’s duties and to establish a time for the election of the committee chair.
-Ordinance 6196 passed on July 2, 2019 amending the ordinance to expand opportunities for Fayetteville Residents to serve on city board, commissions and committees.
+Ordinance 6196 passed on July 2, 2019 amending the ordinance to expand opportunities for Fayetteville Residents to serve on city boards, commissions and committees.
+Ordinance 6535 passed on February 15, 2022 amending §33.350 purpose and establishment, §33.351 composition, §33.352 terms of office and §33.354 meetings of article xxiii active transportation advisory committee to increase the number of residents on the committee.

-A member of the Active Transportation Advisory Committee shall present reports and recommendations to the Transportation Committee at least quarterly.
-The Active Transportation Committee shall host bi-annual guided tours focused on opportunities for active transportation infrastructure improvements.
-The tours may serve as two of the quarterly reports.
+A member of the Active Transportation Advisory Committee may present reports and recommendations to the Transportation Committee as needed.

-The committee is comprised of eight voting members and seven non-voting staff / support members as follows:
+The committee shall be comprised of ten (10) voting members as shown below and non-voting staff/support members as designated by the Mayor.

-- Five voting members shall be qualified electors residing in the City of Fayetteville, and appointed by the City Council, at least one (1) of whom shall represent a bicycle advocacy organization
+Seven (7) voting members shall be residents of the City of Fayetteville, and appointed by the City Council, at least one (1) of whom shall represent a bicycle advocacy organization and at least one (1) shall represent Americans with Disabilities (ADA)

 The City Council shall appoint the private citizen members through the normal Nominating Committee process.
 All other members of the Active Transportation Advisory Committee shall be appointed by their respective organizations.